KotobaMedia/mvt-wrangler/README.md

 A high-performance Rust tool for processing and transforming Mapbox Vector Tiles (MVT) with advanced filtering capabilities.
 Apply sophisticated spatial and attribute-based filters to slim down your tiles.

+For example, I'm a big fan of [Protomaps' tiles generated from OpenStreetMap](https://maps.protomaps.com/builds/), but when serving tiles to Japanese customers, there are a couple things that need to be tweaked (sensitive areas, removing data that won't be shown anyways, etc..).
+Instead of downloading and reprocessing all the tiles from scratch, this tool takes in an already-built PMTiles archive, applies the desired filters, and outputs the filtered tiles.

 ## Overview

 MVT Wrangler reads PMTiles files (containing MVT data) and outputs filtered MBTiles databases.
 It provides a powerful filtering system that allows you to: